Learn how to create an aws virtual private cloud (vpc) in less than 10 minutes.

 2) Create an ELASTIC public IP address

-3) Create a new VPC using the VPC creating wizard and attached the ELASTIC IP address to the VPC
+3) Create a new VPC using the VPC creating wizard and attach the ELASTIC IP address to the VPC

 Step 1: Sign up for an AWS free tier account or login into your existing AWS account and open the AWS VPC service